fjwright/Run-REDUCE-0/README.md

 * Initial (inelegant) support for Ubuntu Linux.
 * Add a semicolon to the end of input if there is no terminator.
+* Support redfront font colouring to distinguish input and output in the IO display pane.